rgyoung6/DBTCShiny/README.md

 This function produces a '_CombineTaxaReduced.tsv' file for every 'taxaAssign' or 'taxaAssignCombine' present in the target directory.

 ### Intrepretation
-Reduced taxonomic assignment files have fewer columns in the main taxa_reduced.TSV file than the taxaAssign files as columns are collapsed.
+Reduced taxonomic assignment files have fewer columns in the main taxa_reduced.tsv file than the taxaAssign files as columns are collapsed.
 In addition, the values in the taxonomic columns in parentheses represent the average values across all of the results with the same taxonomic assignment (see taxon_assign() intrepretation above).

 The columns include, superkingdom, phylum, class, order, family, genus, species, Top_BLAST, Final_Common_Names, Final_Rank, Final_Taxa, Result_Code, RepSequence, Number_ASV, Average_ASV_Length, Number_Occurrences, Average_ASV_Per_Sample, Median_ASV_Per_Sample, Results.